miguelzeph/miguelzeph.github.io/README.md

 Your documentation will be deployed to the gh-pages branch and available via GitHub Pages.

 P.S.
 So now you will make the changes in the **master** branch and when you want to update your github page you just need to use the commands `mkdocs build` & `mkdocs gh-deploy` and your page will be updated automatically.

+P.S. the best way to track your page with `Google Search Console` using mkdocs (except the material theme) is coping the google.html file inside the **docs** folder, this way when you generate a site using `mkdocs build` & `mkdocs gh-deploy` it won't exclude the google file.